Patricia P. Sealy, K.C.

 Patricia is a Member of the Law Society of Alberta, the Alberta Family and Mediation Society, the Association of Family and Conciliation Courts, the Calgary Bar Association, the Association of Women Lawyers, the Canadian Bar Association Alternative Dispute Resolution and Family Law subsections, and the Canadian Association of Black Lawyers, Alberta Chapter.

 Patricia has continuously volunteered in various capacities over the past 22 years, including on the boards of the Association of Collaborative Professionals, the Women in Law Leadership Awards, the Association of Women Lawyers, Student Legal Assistance, as a member of the National Family Law Negotiation Committee, the Judicial Advisory Committee for Alberta, and the University of Calgary Faculty of Law Admissions and Scholarship Committee.
 Patricia has been a volunteer lawyer at the Calgary Women’s Centre Family Law Legal Clinic, Calgary Legal Guidance, with the Assist Articling Student Call Out Initiative, the Law Society of Alberta Mentor Connect and as an Early Intervention and Practice Assessor, and with the Palix Foundation and the Calgary Immigrant Women’s Association.
-Patricia is an avid supporter of the Black Law Students’ Association at the University of Calgary.
+Patricia is an avid supporter of the Black Law Students’ Association at the University of Calgary, and serves as a mentor for BLSA.

 Patricia is the recipient of the Women in Law Leadership in the Profession Private Practice Award (2017) and was awarded a Q.C. designation in 2020.
-Patricia is the recipient of the 2021 Lillian Ruby Clements Trailblazer Award, which will be presented at the Women’s Legal Forum on March 3, 2022.
+Patricia is the recipient of the 2021 Lillian Ruby Clements Trailblazer Award.